ardatan/whatwg-node/packages/fets/README.md

 ## Why should I use this package instead of tRPC?

-tRPC doesn't need a code generation like this library, but this library allows you export an OpenAPI document based on the JSON Schema definitions if you don't want to share TypeScript definitions between the client and the server.
-And this library uses [JSON Schema](https://json-schema.org/) instead of a programmatic schema solution like zod which is more portable and has bigger ecosystem.
+tRPC doesn't need a code generation like FETS, but FETS allows you export an OpenAPI document based on the JSON Schema definitions if you don't want to share TypeScript definitions between the client and the server.
+And FETS uses [JSON Schema](https://json-schema.org/) instead of a programmatic schema solution like zod which is more portable and has bigger ecosystem.
 So even if you don't want to write JSON Schemas manually, you can use `@sinclair/typebox` to generate them by using an API like `zod` has.

 ## Usage